SnowballsChance/Homekit-Environmental-Sensor/README.md

 | 21 | SDA |
 | 22 | SCL |

-Tie the SDA and SCL lines HIGH (+3.3v) with the 10k Resistors.
+Be sure to tie the SDA and SCL lines HIGH (+3.3v) with the 10k Resistors.
     This dramatically improved the reliability of reading the sensor.